ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 ### Loading data

 Loading data into QGIS is straightforward.
 The simplest way is to drag and drop any delimted text or spatial files straight into the program, where they can be loaded in as layers.
 There are some potential nuances, however, in what to do when dropping data in.
 Before loading any data in make sure it is not in a .zip folder.
 If it is, unzip it first then load it in.
-Do this for all of the data in the provided 'Edinburgh_City_Data.zip'.
+Do this for all of the data in the supplied 'edinburgh data' folder..

 #### Delimited Data (non-spatial)